twetch-inc/twetch-js/README.md

 - `clientIdentifier` (guid) - Optional.
 A client identifier from https://twetch.app/developer
 - `filePath` (string) - Optional.
 Path to file for persistant storage.
 Default project directory.
 - `network` (string) - Optional.
 Default `mainnet`
 - `Storage` (Class) - Optional.
+Accessible after initializing via `intance.storage`.
 In the browser, localStorage will be used.
 A JavaScript class which implements the following class methods:
 	- `file()` returns (json) - key/value pairs saved in storage
 	- `setItem(key, value)` - set a key/value pair in storage
 	- `getItem(key)` - returns (string) - get a value by key from storage
 	- `removeItem(key)` - remove a key/value pair from storage
 - `Wallet` (Class) - Optional.
+Accessible after initializing via `intance.wallet`.
 A JavaScript class which implements the following class methods:
 	- `constructor(options)` - Same options passed into the client
 	- `address()` returns (string) - Signing address of the wallet
 	- `backup()` - returns (string) - A message about backing up your key